one-aalam/havyt/README.md

                             |

+## When to expect the new changes?
+There's no timeline, but I try to contribute once every week in this repo with application of one single concept.
+You can watch the repo, or follow me on [Twitter](https://twitter.com/aftabbuddy) to be notified of the updates.

 ## Trivia
 This project builds upon my past experience of building Web-Apps/APIs/Boilerplates on top of Node.js like [Attic](https://github.com/one-aalam/attic) and [Embrace](https://github.com/one-aalam/Embrace)